OpenOmics/chrom-seek/docs/usage/run.md

 > **Input FastQ or BAM file(s).**
 > *type: file(s)*
 >
 > One or more FastQ files can be provided.
-The pipeline does NOT support single-end data.
 From the command-line, each input file should seperated by a space.
 Globbing is supported!
 This makes selecting FastQ files easy.
-Input FastQ files should always be gzipp-ed.
+FastQ files should always be gzipp-ed.
+Only list files you want processed as all files in the list will be run through the initial pipeline steps.
+All file merging must be done before running the pipeline.
 >
 > ***Example:*** `--input .tests/*.R?.fastq.gz`